logo-full

 ChatGPT Thinking 5.4

-ChatGPT took a more measured approach, providing two separate versions — a natural rewrite and a more operations-focused variant — along with practical advice on which to use:
+ChatGPT provided two separate versions — a natural rewrite and a more operations-focused variant — along with practical advice on which to use.
+Here's the stronger version:

 Senior Product Manager, TechCorp Solutions — San Francisco, CA Mar 2020 – Present